Ann Kitchen: Austin City Council

-Ann Kitchen is currently Vice Chair of the City of Austin Charter Revision Committee and is City Councilmember for District 5.
+Ann Kitchen was Vice Chair of the City of Austin Charter Revision Committee and the City Councilmember for District 5.
 Kitchen was elected to Austin City Council District 5 on November 4, 2014.
 She garnered 54% of the vote in a field of seven candidates and avoided a runoff election.
 She was sworn in on January 6, 2015.

 In 2015, Kitchen proposed regulations on ridesharing companies such as Uber and Lyft.
 These regulations were presented as necessary for public safety, such as a requirement for fingerprinting rideshare drivers.
 Opponents, noting that Kitchen received campaign contributions from taxi companies, claimed that the gross receipts tax, rules on fares, and other regulations included in the proposal threatened to drive those companies out of Austin.

 On May 9, Kitchen's proposed regulations went into effect after a ballot proposition to alter them, backed by an $8 million Uber/Lyft-funded PAC, was defeated in a special election.
 In response, Uber and Lyft ceased services in Austin.

 In May 2017, Texas Governor Greg Abbott signed House Bill 100, which overruled local ride-share regulations and removed the fingerprint-screening requirement.
 The non-profit Texans for Public Justice reports that Uber and Lyft spent up to $2.3 million in support of the statewide legislation.

 In 2018, Ann Kitchen was elected to her second term in City Council after running unopposed.
+She did not seek reelection in 2022 and was succeeded by attorney and former state Capitol staffer Ryan Alter.